Arrata-TTRPG/Arrata-TTRPG/draft/Arrata-Guide/II - Fundamentals.md

 <img src="rat.png" alt="rat" width="100"/>

-<a name="ii"></a>

 # II - Fundamentals

-## Actions, Consequence, and Checks

-When you're roleplaying a character, you will have to make decisions.
-Those decisions are called *Actions*, and what happens as a result of those Actions is called the *Consequence*.
-Not all Actions are equal, some require effort and skill, and for those we use **Checks**.

-Checks are a way of providing a level of randomness and realistic challenge to the game.

-When a Check is encountered occurs, the character whose actions were contested will roll a relevant *Stat* or *Skill* to determine the outcome.

-#### Dice Notation
+## Dice Notation

 When using and discussing quantities of dice, often the term Dice Notation may be used.
-This refers to a system that helps define two things about the dice being rolled:<br>
+This refers to a system that helps define two things about the dice being rolled:

 - How many dice are being rolled.
 - How many sides the dice being rolled have.